 The Get Started Building Cloud Solutions learning path builds your practical knowledge of the latest AWS tools and services.
 This learning path assumes a general knowledge of computing and is ideal for students who are looking broaden their practical knowledge of cloud services, serverless computing and container services.

-First we learn the fundamental concepts of cloud computing and explore the differences between the various cloud providers.
+First, we learn the fundamental concepts of cloud computing and explore the differences between the various cloud providers.

 We then build our knowledge of cloud services, starting with the fundamentals of AWS compute and AWS storage.
-Next we learn how serverless computing and AWS managed services can be used together to build highly available solutions.
+Next, we learn how serverless computing and AWS managed services can be used together to build highly available solutions.

-We accelerate your knowledge and ability to use Amazon API gateway, AWS Lambda and Container Services.
-With a combination of courses and hands on labs we learn to recognize and implement the practical aspects of building serverless solutions.
+We accelerate your knowledge and ability to use Amazon API Gateway, AWS Lambda and Container Services.
+With a combination of courses and hands-on labs we learn to recognize and implement the practical aspects of building serverless solutions.
 We then progress through to learn to recognize and explain how to select which AWS services could be used in a solution design.

-The learning path comprises 9 hours of courses, hands on labs and quiz and exam sessions, including:
+The learning path comprises 9 hours of courses, hands-on labs and quiz and exam sessions, including:

 What is Cloud Computing?
 Before implementing or adopting Cloud technology you will want to have an understanding of what it is exactly and what options you have.

-Shoud your business move to the cloud?
+Should your business move to the cloud?
 A look at Cloud Computing from the business perspective and understand what it can bring to your organization.

 Comparing Cloud Computing Platforms - Walks through each provider’s support for aspects of modern IT.

-Introduction to Amazon Web Services - A brief overview of the various Services that make up AWS, explaining how they work together.
+Introduction to Amazon Web Services - A brief overview of the various services that make up AWS, explaining how they work together.

 AWS Compute Fundamentals - Introduction to the compute category of services are key resources that allow you to carry out computational abilities via a series of instructions used by applications and systems.

-Storage Fundamentals for AWS - An introduction to Amazon's cloud storage services and is recommended for any one new to cloud computing.
+Storage Fundamentals for AWS - An introduction to Amazon's cloud storage services and is recommended for anyone new to cloud computing.

 What is Serverless Computing?
 We explore what serverless computing is and how using the computing resource as a service differs from traditional computing models.